-Evening classes are regularly offered at three locations - on the Hartsville campus, at Poynor Adult Education Center in Florence, and at the Marion County Technical Education Center.
-Additionally, Coker participates in a bridge program with Northeastern Technical College (NETC).
+Evening classes are regularly offered at five locations - on the Hartsville campus, at Poynor Adult Education Center in Florence, at the Marion County Technical Education Center, Northeastern Technical College (NETC), and at Midlands Technical College (MTC).

-The Hartsville, Florence and Marion sites offer five 8-week terms per year: two during the traditional fall semester, two during the traditional spring semester, and one summer session.
-Qualified Adult Degree Program students may also take online courses offered by Coker College.
+Classes are offered in five 8-week terms per year: two during the traditional fall semester, two during the traditional spring semester, and one summer session.
+Adult Degree Program students may also take online courses offered by Coker College.
 For students who plan carefully and attend full-time each term, it is possible to graduate in four years.